World forum on Intercultural dialogue (Azerbaijan): Fourth Forum

 The 4th World Forum on Intercultural Dialogue was held on May 5–6, 2017 in Baku under the motto “Advancing Intercultural Dialogue: New Avenues for Human Security, Peace and Sustainable Development”.
 The Forum was co-organized by UNESCO, UN Alliance of Civilizations, UN World Tourism Organization, Council of Europe, ISESCO, and North-South Center of the Council of Europe.
 Nearly 120 officials from foreign countries, representatives of 39 international organizations and more than 50 non-governmental organizations participated.

 V World Forum on Intercultural Dialogue

 V World Forum on Intercultural Dialogue took place on May 2–3, 2019 in Baku, Azerbaijan.
 The forum was organized by the Government of Azerbaijan together with UNESCO, UNAOC, UNWTO, the Council of Europe and ISESCO under the motto of “Building dialogue into action against discrimination, inequality, and violent conflict” with participants from 100 countries and 30 international organizations.
 Azerbaijani, English, French, and Russian were the most used languages during the event.
 The event has been broadcast by the UN on its official website.

+Criticism

+During the inaugural 2011 World forum on Intercultural dialogue, Azerbaijani president Ilham Aliyev praised Azerbaijan as a beacon of tolerance and guaranteed the international audience that "everyone lives like one family in Azerbaijan.
+No national or religious confrontations or misunderstandings have existed here".
+The modern historian Krista A. Goff explains that although there is a domestic audience for such statements within Azerbaijan, the Azerbaijani leadership also uses events such as the World forum on Intercultural dialogue as part of their persistent attempts to bolster Azerbaijan's global prestige and economic standing, while simultaneously trying to nullify and reject any international criticism regarding its appalling human rights record, political repression and endemic corruption.
+Azerbaijan, as per Aliyev's office, yearns to be viewed "in the world as the center of multiculturalism".
+Goff explains that Azerbaijan's leadership tries to reach these goals through strategic public relations which, amongst others, includes the hosting and funding of concerts, conferences, sponsored trips and publications.